Catalogue PDF Version

 HIST 325 Seminar: Medicine in Modern Europe This course traces the development of major ideas in a broad array of fields, including politics, religion, psychology, and history, through the Civil War era.
 While it focuses chiefly on formal thought, it also pays attention to trends in popular culture and to the social context.
 It relies heavily on primary source readings, a number of which are literary in character.
 Some questions examined involve the relationship between intellectual and social change, the distinctiveness of American thought, and the role of an intellectual elite in a democratic society.
 (Linton, offered alternate years)

 HIST 327 Human Rights, Cold War and US Intervention in Central America This seminar will investigate massive human rights violations, their documentations, and the peace process in Central America in the second half of the twentieth century, with a special focus in the role of United States' intervention.
 During the Cold War, no region in the world was more integrated into the security strategy and political economy of the United States than was Central America, and nowhere did the transformation of U.S. foreign policy from the principle of national self-determination to overt military and economic imperialism ring clearer.
 At the same time, no region in the world experienced more egregious and violent crimes against human rights than, in particular, Guatemala, El Salvador, and Nicaragua.
-While these governments actively thwarted and violently suppressed democratic social movements, revolutionary forces, and regimes committed to social justice, the United states used civil conflicts in the region as a pretext for intervention, and actively aided in their escalation.
+While these governments actively thwarted and violently suppressed democratic social movements, revolutionary forces, and regimes committed to social justice, the United States used civil conflicts in the region as a pretext for intervention, and actively aided in their escalation.
 That said, the U.S. government's support for brutally repressive regimes in Central America also generated a powerful humanitarian response both within the United States and in the international community.
 Finally, this course will examine how humanitarian instruments and organizations sought to uncover the truth about human rights abuses, negotiate peace, and, less successfully, implement justice in Central America.
 Prerequisites: at least one course in Latin American studies or cross-listed, or instructor permission.
 (Ristow, offered alternate years, Spring)

 HIST 334 Sources of the Pre-Modern Mediterranean This course explores the primary sources of the pre-modern Mediterranean world and how historians have used these texts to compose histories of the Middle Ages and understand the present.
 Topics include medieval biography, the relationship between science and history, Norman history writing and language, and medieval travel writing.